Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-\end{example}
+\end{Example}

 The growth moment condition presented in Theorem \ref{prop:Sub-Gaussian}(c) establishes that the normalized $k$-th moment, $\|X\|_k$, is bounded above by $O(k^{1/2})$.
-This result can serve as a practical tool for assessing whether a unbounded r.v. exhibits sub-Gaussian behavior.
-Furthermore, Theorem \ref{prop:Sub-Gaussian}(d) highlights that the variance proxy not only quantifies the rate of tail probability decay but also provides an upper bound for $\operatorname{Var}(X)$.
-Importantly, a wide range of distributions, including the normal distribution, mixtures of normals, and all bounded distributions, fall under the sub-Gaussian class.
-Additionally, Theorem \ref{prop:Sub-Gaussian}(a or b) demonstrates that the sum or mixture of independent sub-Gaussian r.v.s remains sub-Gaussian, preserving this key property under these operations.\\
+This result serves as a practical tool for assessing whether an unbounded random variable exhibits sub-Gaussian behavior.
+Furthermore, Theorem \ref{prop:Sub-Gaussian}(d) highlights that the variance proxy not only quantifies the rate of tail probability decay but also provides an upper bound for $\operatorname{Var} X$.
+Importantly, many common distributions, including the normal distribution, mixtures of Gaussian, and~all bounded distributions, belong to the sub-Gaussian class.
+Additionally, Theorem \ref{prop:Sub-Gaussian}(a) and (b) demonstrate that the sum or mixture of independent sub-Gaussian r.v.s retains the sub-Gaussian property, preserving this key property under these~operations. \\

-Consider the problem of estimating the effect of a specific treatment on some disease. \begin{example}[Neyman-Rubin causal model as 2-armed bandit, Chapter 18 in \cite{duchi2024lecture}] For the estimation of causal effects, in the \textit{Neyman-Rubin causal model}, we imagine
+As a practical application of Theorem \ref{prop:Sub-Gaussian}, consider estimating the causal effect of a specific treatment on a disease outcome using the Neyman-Rubin causal~model.